soundio/sequence-json/README.md

 ## Event (array)

-An event is an array describing the timing, duration and type and any extra data associated with an event.
+An event is an array describing the time and type and the data needed to describe the event.

-    [time, duration, type, data ...]
+    [time, type, data ...]

-An event MUST have a start <code>time</code>, a <code>duration</code> and a
+An event MUST have a start <code>time</code> and a <code>type</code>.
-<code>type</code>.
-An event also contains extra
-data that is dependent on the type.
+An event also contains extra data that is dependent on the type.

-#### time (float)
+### time (float)

 <code>time</code> is a float describing a point in time from the time the
 sequence is started.

+<code>time</code> values are arbitrary – they describe time in beats, rather than
-<code>time</code> values are arbitrary.
-The actual time an event is played is
+in absolute time, like seconds.
+The actual time an event is played is dependent upon the rate at which a sequence is played.
-dependent upon the <code>time</code> value of the event AND the rate at which the sequence is played. <code>time</code> values do not directly describe seconds or beats – although they could if the sequence were played back at the correct rate.

-#### duration (float)

-<code>duration</code> is a float describing the length of time the event is to
-be played for.
-As with <code>time</code>, the resulting duration of an event depends on the speed the sequence is played at.

-#### type (string)
+### type (string)

-A string describing the type of the event.
-Possible values are:
+A string describing the type of event.
+The type determines the structure of the rest of the data in the event array:

-- <code>"note"</code> A musical note.
-- <code>"chord"</code> A musical symbol describing the current key centre and mode.
-- <code>"sequence"</code> A sequence event carries the data for a sequence array, enabling the playback of nested sequences.
-- <code>"control"</code> A controller event. <code>duration</code> is <code>0</code>.
-- <code>"pitch"</code> Pitch bend. <code>duration</code> is <code>0</code>.
-- <code>"noteon"</code> and <code>"noteoff"</code>, for carrying MIDI-like note information. <code>duration</code> is <code>0</code>.
+    [time, "note", number, velocity, duration]
+    [time, "control", number, value, curve]
+    [time, "pitch", semitones]
+    [time, "chord", keycentre, mode, duration]
+    [time, "sequence", id]

+An event array may hold additional data beyond that defined above.
+Such data is considered application-specific.
+For example, an application may want to have a note or control played by a specific plugin, so it may add an address string to the event data:

+    [time, "note", number, velocity, duration, "objects[id:3]note"]
+    [time, "control", number, value, "objects[id:8]gain"]

+Implementations may ignore or overwrite application-specific data.

-#### data
+#### "note"

-A <code>"note"</code> event must have the data values <code>note number</code> and <code>note velocity</code>:

-    [time, duration, "note", number, velocity]
+    [time, "note", number, velocity, duration]

-A <code>"control"</code> event must have the data values <code>number</code> in the range 0-127, and <code>value</code> as a float in the range 0-1.
-Values outside this range are acceptable, but may be lost if converted to MIDI.
+<code>number</code> – INT [0-127], represents the pitch of a note
+<code>velocity</code> – FLOAT [0-1], represents the force of the note's attack
+<code>duration</code> – FLOAT [0-n], represents the duration at the sequence's current rate

+#### "control"

-    [time, duration, "control", number, value]
+    [time, "control", number, value, curve]

+<code>number</code> – INT [0-127], represents the number of the control
+<code>value</code> – FLOAT [0-1], represents the value of the control
+<code>curve</code> – STRING ["step"|"linear"|"exponential"], represents the type of ramp to use to transition to <code>value</code>

+#### "pitch"

+    [time, "pitch", semitones]

+<code>value</code> – FLOAT [-2 - 2], represents the pitch shift in semitones

 It can also carry an optional string describing an automation curve.
 A curve should cause
-<code>value</code> to ramp to the new value at <code>time</code>.

-    [time, duration, "control", number, value, "exponential"]

-A <code>"pitch"</code> event must have the data value <code>semitones</code>, a float in the range -2 to 2.

-    [time, duration, "pitch", semitones]

-It can also carry an optional string describing an automation curve.
-A curve should cause
 <code>semitones</code> to ramp to the new value at <code>time</code>.

     [time, duration, "pitch", semitones, "exponential"]

-A <code>"chord"</code> event must have a string that represents the current key centre and mode:

-    [time, duration, "chord", symbol]
+#### "chord"

-A chord event can be used by a music renderer to display chord symbols, or can be interpreted by a music generator.
+A chord event could be used by a music renderer to display chord symbols, or could be interpreted by a music generator to improvise music.

-A <code>"sequence"</code> event must have an array that contains the data of a 'child' sequence:

-    [time, duration, "sequence", array]

-Possible curves are:

-    "step"
-    "linear"
-    "exponential"
+    [time, "chord", root, mode]

+<code>root</code> – STRING ["A","Bb","B", ...
+"F#","G","G#"], represents the root of the chord
+<code>mode</code> – STRING ["∆","-", ...
+TBD], represents the mode of the chord

 ## Interpretation (object)

-The interpret object contains meta information not directly needed to render the music as sound, but required to render music visually.
+The optional interpret object contains meta information not directly needed to render the music as sound, but required to render music as notation.
+A good renderer should be capable of making intelligent guesses as to how to interpret Music JSON as notation and none of these properties are required.

     {
         "time_signature": "4/4",